elcorto/psweep/doc/source/written/manual.md

 For Python workloads (the one we have in `examples/batch_templates/templates/calc/run.py`), using placeholders like `{{param_a}}` is actually a bit of an anti-pattern, since we would ideally like to pass the `pset` to the workload using Python.
+With templates, we have two ways of dealing with that.

+##### Write pset content to disk

-With templates, we can use `prep_batch(..., write_pset=True)` which writes `<calc_dir>/<pset_id>/pset.pk`.
+First we can use
+`prep_batch(..., write_pset=True)` which writes
+`<calc_dir>/<pset_id>/pset.pk`.
 In `run.py` you can then do